Im-Rises/nbody-simulator-react-p5/README.md

 ## Description

-This is a n-body simulator package made with React Typescript and p5.js.
+This is an n-body simulator package made with React Typescript and p5.js.

+Bodies are attracted to each other by the gravitational force and by a center attractor which is defiend by clicking on the canvas.

 ## 🚀🚀[You can try it online from your browser](https://im-rises.github.io/nbody-simulator-react-p5-website/) 🚀🚀